6 Tips for Last-Minute Packing

 rolled up clothes in suitcase

-You’ve checked, gathered, and checked again.
-Now, it’s time for the final step!
-Before you start throwing everything in, take the care to carefully roll your clothing.
+You've checked, gathered, and checked again.
+Now, it's time for one last thing!
+Before you start throwing everything in your bag, take the care to carefully roll your clothing.
 This is another popular method of packing for many an avid traveler.
 Rolling your clothes prevents wrinkles and optimizes space.
 And you know what that means?
 Plenty of room for souvenirs.

-That’s it!
-You’re now a last-minute packing pro.
+That's it!
+You're now a last-minute packing pro for your next trip.
 Get in touch with your Liberty Travel consultant today to plan a much-needed getaway and show off your new skills.

 LT Globetrotter